AngleProtocol/angle-docs/side-products/merkl/README.md

 Merkl accepts incentives of any ERC-20 token on any pool of the supported AMMs.
 For the list of chains and AMMs supported by Merkl (along with other info for each chain), check out [this page](./helpers.md).

-Getting rewarded incurs no risk of funds or other smart contract interactions for LPs, and they can retain the custody of their liquidity while still receiving rewards.
-They can customize their positions to maximize their earnings from fees and incentives, enjoying all possibilities enabled by concentrated liquidity type of AMMs.
+Getting rewarded incurs no risk of funds and requires no specific smart contract interactions for LPs: they can retain the custody of their liquidity while still receiving rewards.
+They can also customize their positions to maximize their earnings from fees and incentives, enjoying all possibilities enabled by concentrated liquidity type of AMMs.
-Merkl is compatible with liquidity position managers like [Gamma](https://app.gamma.xyz) or [Arrakis](https://www.arrakis.finance).
+Merkl is compatible with [liquidity position managers](./helpers.md) like [Gamma](https://app.gamma.xyz) or [Arrakis](https://www.arrakis.finance).
 This means that it's possible to provide liquidity via Gamma on a pool and to be rewarded without taking any further action (no need to stake the Gamma or Arrakis token).

-The list of liquidity position managers supported for each AMM and chain can be found on [this page](./helpers.md).

 Merkl has a low maintenance fee applied to incentives.
 Excluding gas when claiming rewards, there is no cost to use the platform for Liquidity Providers.